f0rki/quickvm/README.md

 First create a VM based on a existing base VM.
-Currently this creates a completely new VM with the first qcow2 image if the base-vm as a backing store Wfor the newly created qcow2 image of testvm.
+Currently this creates a completely new VM with the first qcow2 image if the base-vm as a backing store for the newly created qcow2 image of testvm.

     quickvm clone basevm testvm